thilo/speakerexchange/README.md

  * go to `http://localhost:4000` to see the site
  * change the site code which uses markdown (http://daringfireball.net/projects/markdown/syntax) to generate html but you can anytime use plain html aswell
  * review your changes by checking `http://localhost:4000`

+Note:

+There is a rake task.
+Run

+    rake default

+to have compass watch the sass stuff, jekyll watch the html stuff, start a local webserver, and open firefox onto it.